|

 I’ll never forget my first visit to the incredible Palace of Versailles.

-After visiting the incredible château several times – falling in love with its French extravagance more and more each time – I’ve compiled the best tips for visiting the Palace of Versailles!
+After visiting the incredible château several times and falling in love with its French extravagance more and more each time, I’ve compiled the best tips for visiting the Palace of Versailles!

 A family of five standing together in front of the grand facade of the Palace of Versailles, with the iconic architecture and gold facade in view.